Git#

 Fig. 15 Write a message to explain the changes that should be reviewed for a merge to the main branch.#

-Fig. 16 The pull request have been created and the merge to the main branch is blocked and awaiting a review.#
+Fig. 16 The pull request have been created and the merge to the main branch is awaiting a review.#

 We will use the same procedure when you are working on the exercises and project.